Jean's Bible Study Topics of the New Testament

 Gal 3,21-26

-· (205k) Salvation Ø Salvation is based on God’s promises Ø Faith versus works Ø The faith of God versus the faith of men Ø Faith versus the law -- These verses go with verses 2-14.
+(205k) Salvation >> Salvation is based on God’s promises >> Faith versus works >> The faith of God versus the faith of men >> Faith versus the flesh -- These verses go with verses 2-14.
 There is no disparity between the law and the promise.
-Rather, the law complements the promise, yet God never called us to walk according to the law, but according to the promise.
-The law and the promise are like a set of railroad tracks – they’re parallel.
-We are called to walk on the rail of promise, and when we do, we simultaneously fulfill the requirements of the other.
-We see that the other rail is always beside us.
-It never veers away, because God will never call us to do something that is contrary to the law.
+Rather, the law complements the promise, yet God never called us to live according to the law but according to the promise.
+The law and the promise are like a set of railroad tracks; they are parallel.
+We are called to walk on the rail of promise, and when we do, we find that the promise takes us in the same direction as following the law.
+We see that the other rail is always beside us; it never veers; God will never call us to do anything contrary to the law.
+See also: Analogies (Using a map in the woods); Jm 1,22-25; 94o

-Gal 3,21,22
+Gal 3-21,22

-· (41f) Judgment Ø Satan destroyed Ø Be like Jesus Ø Righteousness of faith -- These verses go with verse 6
+(41fa) Judgment >> Satan destroyed >> Be like Jesus >> Righteousness of faith >> Example of Abraham -- These verses go with verse 6

 Gal 3-21

-· (75g) Thy kingdom come Ø Motives Ø Being manipulative Ø Questioning God from a good heart
+(75g) Thy kingdom come >> Motives >> Being manipulative >> Questioning God from a good heart

-· (150e) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness of Jesus Ø Confessing Jesus Ø Making the good confession -- This verse goes with verse 17
+(150e) Witness >> Validity of Jesus Christ >> Works of the Church bear witness of Jesus >> Confessing Jesus >> Making the good confession (Son of God) -- This verse goes with verse 17

-· (155j) Witness Ø Validity of the believer Ø Witness of the believer Ø The word of God bears witness of the believer -- This verse goes with verse 17
+(155j) Witness >> Validity of the believer >> Witness of the believer >> The word of God bears witness of the believer -- This verse goes with verse 17

-· (234c) Kingdom of God Ø Pursuing the kingdom Ø Seeking the glory of God Ø Seeking the glory of His Spirit -- This verse goes with verse 17
+(234c) Kingdom of God >> Pursuing the kingdom >> Seeking the glory of God >> Seeking the glory of His Spirit -- This verse goes with verse 17

-· (254f) Trinity Ø Holy Spirit’s relationship between Father and Son Ø Jesus is the life of the Spirit Ø Jesus is the substance of God’s life Ø Jesus is the manifestation of God’s life
+(254f) Trinity >> Holy Spirit’s relationship between Father and Son >> Jesus is the life of the Spirit >> Jesus is the substance of God’s life >> Jesus is the manifestation of God’s life

 Gal 3,22-26

-· (250f) Priorities Ø God’s prerequisites Ø Sequence of priorities Ø Natural then the spiritual (obedience then anointing) – Earlier, Paul said that faith came through Abraham, then the law came 430 years later, but now he says that the law came first and then faith in Jesus Christ, according to the following sequence: (Abraham à the law à Jesus Christ).
-The law is sandwiched between the faith of Abraham and the faith of Christ.
+(250f) Priorities >> God’s prerequisites >> Sequence of priorities >> Natural then the spiritual (obedience then anointing) – Earlier, Paul said that faith came through Abraham, then the law came 430 years later (Vs16-18), according to the following sequence: (Abraham > the law > Jesus Christ).
+The law is sandwiched between the Abraham and Christ.

 Gal 3-22

-· (108e) Thy kingdom come Ø Balance Ø Sovereignty of God balances good from evil – We have no potential to justify ourselves by law, because our flesh invariably violates the commandments.
-Even walking by the spirit we occasionally transgress the law, but it is the fact that we are walking with God that cleanses us from all unrighteousness.
-All men have succumbed to sin that resides in our flesh, making it a requirement to be justified by faith in Jesus Christ for the hope of eternal life.
+(108e) Thy kingdom come >> Faith >> Balance >> God's sovereignty balances good from evil – We have no potential to justify ourselves by law, because we have all violated its commandments.
+Even walking with God we occasionally sin, but it is the fact that we believe in Him that cleanses us from unrighteousness.
+All men have succumbed to sin buried in the flesh, requiring us to be justified by faith in Jesus Christ for the hope of eternal life.

-· (165c) Works of the devil Ø Manifestations of the devil Ø The world is at enmity with God Ø The world is wicked
+(165c) Works of the devil >> Manifestations of the devil >> The world is at enmity with God >> The world is wicked

 Gal 3,23-26

-· (36l) Gift of God Ø Adopted Ø We are adopted by the Spirit -- These verses go with verse 29
+(36l) Gift of God >> Adopted >> We are adopted by the Spirit -- These verses go with verse 29

 Gal 3,23-25